 - The borrower has used all of the loan proceeds for which the borrower is requesting forgiveness, and

 - The borrower’s loan forgiveness application accounts for any salary reductions in excess of 25 percent for the full covered period.

-As a reminder, borrowers with loan amounts of $150,000 or less may benefit by waiting to file for forgiveness to determine if a streamlined forgiveness program change is approved through Congressional action in the months ahead that expands the number of borrowers who qualify.
+As a reminder, borrowers with loan amounts of between $50,000 and $150,000 may benefit by waiting to file for forgiveness to determine if a streamlined forgiveness program change is approved through Congressional action in the months ahead that expands the number of borrowers who qualify.